jillnagya/Ada/JNAresume.md

 * Processed records as a "lone arranger" and as part of a team
 * Assisted with reference services and helped create exhibits
 * Maintained a database of and performed item-level preservation work on over 8100 photographic negatives of the Department of Energy’s DuPont Collection of the Manhattan Project’s Hanford Engineering Works, 1943-1946
-* Maintained a database of over 400 drawings for the Army Corps of Engineers, updating location and condition information while humidifying, flattening, and re-housing each drawing, totaling over 2300 cu. ft.
+* Maintained a database of over 400 drawings for the Army Corps of Engineers, updating location and condition information while humidifying, flattening, and re-housing each drawing, totaling over 2300 cubic feet